 Do you need a full-time day program that offers a variety of activities to develop communication and self-help skills, community awareness, socialization, employment basics, and transportation?

 Special Events include our annual Walkathon/Family Fun Day and Golf Classics, both of which are fund raising events for The Arc.
-Our Recreation Program offers activities that includes monthly dances, dinner outings, day trips, picnics, and more.
+Our Social Activities Program offers activities that includes monthly dances, dinner outings, day trips, picnics, and more.

 WHAT'S HAPPENING AT THE ARC?